 WTC two, three, four and seven, huddle in close.
 A landmark defiant and proud, catching and projecting reflections, watches over you, peering through buildings as you change vantage points, circling around the block.
 It’s the Western Hemisphere’s tallest building and number four in the world where elevators guide passengers 541 metres to the top in sixty seconds.

-Almost fifteen years later and construction continues.
-Soon there will be a mall with the usual generic shops just like anywhere else.
+Twenty-one years later there’s a mall with the usual generic shops.
+Just like anywhere else.
 Although it’s not.

 I remember sitting on top of the world dangling my feet over the edge, glass the only protection.
 Staring out at the horizon, the planes flying by, so close.
 I can only imagine if one had turned and headed straight for me … actually I can’t.